 |Common issues:||Pest on the leaves.|

 Warning, this plant will knock your socks off!
+It is stunning.
 The anthurium magnificum has huge velvety, almost leathery veined leaves that will dominate a space and demand attention.
 They need a little bit of special care, read on…

 Anthurium Magnificum Light Needs